Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which model felt best for couples?

-Ananda was the calmest for partner movement, with Copper Gel close behind.
+In our testing, Ananda stayed the calmest for partner movement, with Copper Gel close behind.

 Which one was easiest to move on?

-Hybrid Copper was the clear winner for turning and getting comfortable quickly.
+Hybrid Copper was the clear winner for easy turning and quick repositioning.

 Which is the best budget choice?

-Bliss Gel Comfort Reactive is the value pick, and the 10" version felt more stable than the 8".
+Bliss Gel Comfort Reactive was our value pick, and the 10" build felt more stable than the 8".

 Previous post